syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ![Trackball support in WinUI Cartesian chart](Trackball_images/WinUI_cartesian_chart_trackball.png)

-To view the Trackball in the particular Axis, you have to enable the ShowTrackballInfo property in that axis as in the following code snippet.
+To view the trackball label in the particular axis, you have to enable the [ShowTrackballInfo]() property in that axis as in the following code snippet.

 {% tabs %}